 The 2013 training program has four formative workplace-based assessment tools

-To introduce workplace-based assessment, former Chair of the Workplace-based Assessment Committee, Dr Richard Horton, talks about the rationale for workplace-based assessment and the purpose of each tool, in a podcast that can be accessed here.
+Dr Richard Horton discusses the rationale for workplace-based assessment and the purpose of each tool.
+View the podcast here.

 The mini-clinical evaluation exercise (mini-CEX) provides supervisors with a structured assessment and feedback format for the relevant clinical knowledge (including reasoning and understanding), skills (technical and non-technical) and behaviours related to the trainee’s management of a single clinical case.

 The trainee and the supervisor agree on an appropriate case before the assessment starts.
 The case should be one that the trainee is able to comprehend and manage reasonably without direct intervention by the supervisor (this is referred to as being at the trainee’s learning edge).